yk3liu888/BIS15W2023_kliu/lab4/hw4/lab4_hw.md

 ## # … with 31 more rows
 ```

-Vermis, also called western worm snake, has the smallest homerange.
-It consists of black rear and red stomach.
-It's small and nonvenomous.
-People don't usually see them because they love to dig into soil and live within it.
-Their major diet is earthworms and they originate in the U.S.
+Bitis schneideri, also called namaqua dwarf adder, has the smallest homerange.
+It consists of sandy color and dots pattern throughout the body.
+It's venomous and is smallest in the genus Bitis.
+They prefer to live around coastal dunes with low seasonality.
+Swelling and pain occur around wound when got bitten, but not fatal.

 ## Push your final code to GitHub!
 Please be sure that you check the `keep md` file in the knit preferences.